C-Bazan/Proximity-Operations-Tumbling-Debris/README.md

 ![task8](https://github.com/user-attachments/assets/e18e56a4-9515-42eb-b09a-5df5d83e2ed9)

 ## Code Sample
 A code sample of the orbital propagator is included in this repository.
-The sample illustrates the core logic of the relative motion propagation, reference trajectory tracking, and feedback control implementation.
-The numerical integration is performed using a Runge–Kutta method in Python.
+The sample illustrates the core logic of relative motion propagation, reference trajectory generation and tracking, and feedback control implementation.
+Numerical integration of the relative dynamics is performed using a first-order (forward) Euler method implemented in Python.
+The sample corresponds to the most representative maneuver among those described above, namely the servicer maintaining a fixed position with respect to the debris body frame during proximity operations.